Foreign Travel and Special Risk Groups

 The practice nurses offer foreign travel advice (see below) and immunisations.
 Please make an appointment with the practice nurse approximately eight to ten weeks before departure.
 Please give details of your travel destination to the receptionist when making your appointment.
 The practice nurses will give you information leaflets relevant to your destination when you attend the clinic.

 Payment will be required for some travel vaccinations.
+Please follow link to Charges for Non NHS Work for vaccine charge.

 Advice For Travellers